ufosc/ALBot-2.0/README.md

 The commands are loaded into the `client` object at runtime when the bot is started (see `index.js`).

-The bots interactivty is implemented using an event handling architecture wherein event handlers are specified by modules in the `events/` directory.
+The bots interactivity is implemented using an event handling architecture wherein event handlers are specified by modules in the `events/` directory.
 Each `.js` file in `events/` implements a distinct event handler.
 The naming scheme mimics that of the